orca-scan/orca-lookup-dotnet/README.md

 # orca-lookup-dotnet

-An [Orca Scan Lookup URL](https://orcascan.com/docs/api/lookup-url) is the easiest way to connect Orca Scan to your data.

-Each time a user scans a barcode using the [Orca Scan mobile app](https://orcascan.com/mobile), Orca will send a request to the [endpoint you provided](https://orcascan.com/docs/api/lookup-url#add-your-lookup-url) and pass the barcode value as a Query String `?barcode=0123456`.

-You can use the barcode value to query your database and return data to the Orca Scan mobile app.
+You can use an [Orca Scan Lookup URL](https://orcascan.com/docs/api/lookup-url) to pull data from your system each time a barcode is scanned using the [Orca Scan mobile app](https://orcascan.com/mobile).

+How it works:

+1. A user [scans a barcode](https://orcascan.com/mobile) using their smartphone
+2. Orca sends a HTTP GET request to your endpoint with `?barcode=value`
+3. Your system queries your database or internal API for a `barcode` match
+4. Your system returns the data in JSON format with keys matching column names
+5. The [Orca Scan mobile](https://orcascan.com/mobile) app presents that data to the user

-This project is a quick example of how to accept and respond to a [Barcode Lookup](https://orcascan.com/docs/api/lookup-url) request in C# using [ASP.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core).
+This project is a quick example of how to accept and respond to a [Barcode Lookup](https://orcascan.com/docs/api/lookup-url) in C# using [ASP.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core).

 ## Install